kkredit/scramble-squares-solver/README.md

 ### Rust

-The Rust solution feels like a mix of all the previous three languages.
+The Rust solution feels like a mix of the C, Go, and Haskell solutions.
 It's memory usage felt like
 C. Of course, Rust is safe, but the way to think about memory felt the same.
 Rust's macro system, similarly, is more powerful yet has a familiar feel.
 It's object methods felt like Go.
 The overall structure of the program was extremely similar, and the LOC and Complexity metrics match almost exactly.
-The pattern matching and functional-_lite_(TM) capability felt like Haskell.
-Programming functionally in Rust is not natural, but having the capability when it is particularly convenient is wonderful.
+The pattern matching and functional-_lite_ capability felt like Haskell.
+Programming functionally in Rust is not natural, but having the capability when it is particularly convenient is really nice.

 ### Clojure